Mallik-aps/MentalHealthRiskML/README.md

 # License

-This repository is released under the MIT License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 ---

-# Acknowledgements

-This implementation utilizes open-source scientific libraries including:

-- Scikit-learn
-- XGBoost
-- SHAP
-- LIME
-- Pandas
-- NumPy
-- Matplotlib

----

-# Contact

-For research collaborations, reproducibility discussions, or implementation support:

-- GitHub Issues
-- Pull Requests

----

-# Final Notes

-This repository is intended for:

-- Research experimentation
-- Academic benchmarking
-- Explainable AI studies
-- Mental health informatics research

-It is NOT intended for direct clinical deployment without extensive external validation and regulatory approval.